The Waste of Parts Rulepop

 Each Enemy takes 1 Action at the end of the round.
 Enemies collectively determine their actions simultaneously following this set of priorities:

-- Move towards the nearest adjacent Crew Member, prioritizing those closest to the Cockpit.
+3. Move to an adjacent room with a Crew Member, prioritizing those closest to the Cockpit.

 Enemy Standees